 Elizabeth Gilbert’s TED talk “It’s OK to be Overwhelmed.
 Here’s What to do Next” – Liz Gilbert always has wise words to share and I found this video incredibly useful.
 I highly recommend it if you are struggling with anxiety, loneliness or grief right now.
 I’m trying to implement her advice to be more present and stop worrying about the future.

 Cheryl Strayed’s Podcasts and Books – I adore all of Cheryl’s books including Wild, her memoir of hiking the Pacific Crest Trail, and especially Tiny Beautiful Things, a compilation of letters from her unique advice column Dear Sugar.
-I’m currently rereading it and it’s heartbreakingly beautiful and wise and just what we need right now.
+I reread it in the early days of lockdown and it’s heartbreakingly beautiful and wise and just what we need right now.

 Dear Sugars is her fantastic podcast that follows a similar format—along with Steve Almond, she gives compassionate advice on a range of human struggles.

-I really needed her wisdom during this time, so I’m delighted that she has started a new podcast, Sugar Calling, where she calls a writer she admires in search of insight in this difficult time.
+I really needed her wisdom during this time, so I was delighted that she started a new podcast, Sugar Calling, where she calls a writer she admires in search of insight in this difficult time.

 Broadway Coronavirus Medley – For some much needed comic relief!